 Tuesday, December 2nd is Giving Blue Day!
 Join in the national movement of Giving Tuesday by becoming a victor for language and donating to the Mary A.

-On Friday, November 21, University Center of Language and Literacy Director Carol Persad will be presenting at the American Speech-Language-Hearing Association (ASHA) Annual Conference in Orlando, Florida.
+On Friday, November 21, University of Michigan Center of Language and Literacy Director Carol Persad presented at the American Speech-Language-Hearing Association (ASHA) Annual Conference in Orlando, Florida.
 Dr.